 All SPCA dogs and puppies are microchipped and registered.
 It is ESSENTIAL to keep these details up-to-date if you move house or your contact numbers change.
 At the SPCA we receive many lost dogs that we cannot reunite with their owners because their microchip and registration details are not updated.

 Update your microchip details at www.animalregister.co.nz and your registration details with your local council.

 Your dog must also be registered every year with your local council.
 Contact your local council or look on the council website for more details.

-If your dog is missing, please follow the advice on our “What to do if you lost your pet” page.
+If your dog is missing, please follow the advice on our 'What to do if your pet goes missing' page.

 Dogs in cars

 Many dogs love riding in cars, but on a warm day the temperature in a parked car can reach a dangerous level of heat in just a matter of minutes, even with partially opened windows.
 Dogs left in hot cars can quickly suffer severe heat stress, hyperthermia, brain damage and can die.
 On warm days, leave your dog at home in a cool place, never in the car.

 If a dog is overcome by heat exhaustion, give immediate first aid by cooling with water or other liquids (room temperature liquids are preferable, as ice cold liquids can bring on shock or hypothermia).
 Wet the skin thoroughly, not just the coat.
 Focus on the belly and inside of the legs.
 Spray or sponge the dog and fan the animal until the body temperature is lowered.
 When the dog is cooling down and responding, gently dry the body.
 If the dog is conscious give him/her small amounts of water.
 Seek veterinary attention as soon as possible, this is an emergency.